-Gatland's selections not based on form
+Gatland's selections 'not based on form'

 |Coverage: BBC Two NI and the iPlayer

-Warren Gatland did not base his British and Irish Lions Test team selections on form in South Africa says Ulster and Ireland lock Iain Henderson.
+Warren Gatland did not base his British and Irish Lions Test team selections on form in South Africa, says Ulster and Ireland lock Iain Henderson.

 Henderson toured with the Lions for a second time but, as in 2017, did not make any of the Test squads.